marcioggs/ng-i18n-merge-files/README.md

 [npm-url]: https://npmjs.org/package/ng-i18n-merge-files
 [npm-version-image]: https://img.shields.io/npm/v/ng-i18n-merge-files.svg?style=flat

 Simplify the maintenance of the translation messages of an Angular application by splitting them into multiple files.
-Currently, JSON, XLIFF 1.2 and XLIFF 2.0 formats are supported.
+Currently, JSON, XLIFF 1.2, XLIFF 2.0 and ARB formats are supported.

 ## Without this tool